Is your family ready for a new puppy?

 The fear of being the recipient of a puppy scam is real - but don’t let it keep you from getting the companion and friend you long for.

-When you know how to spot a puppy scam and how to avoid them, you can find a reputable breeder and make countless happy memories with a puppy.
+When you know how to spot a puppy scam and how to avoid them, you can find a reputable breeder who can give you a happy, healthy puppy.

 At Infinity Pups, we want to help you find the perfect puppy.
 We can even give tips and advice on caring for and training your puppy!
 (Check out our blog: 11 Things To Do When You Bring A Puppy Home).
 You could also read up on some of our favorite breeds: